elearningz/AcademicTechnologyHandbookWeb/pages/the_handbook/video_assignments.md

 If you already have a MyMedia account it will log you into the service, bypassing the need to enter Name and Email information.
 Once you are logged into the service you will be able to upload videos and manage existing videos in your account.

-As a student you are able to upload as many as 30 videos.
+As a student you are able to upload as many as 40 videos.
 If you reach your limit please delete any videos you no longer need.

 ### Step 2: Uploading Your Video to MyMedia

 When you are logged into MyMedia you will see an _Upload Media_ button at the top-right of the page.
 Clicking this button will take you to a new screen that will enable you to select files for upload.
 It is recommended that you convert your files to .mp4 for upload.
-Please see the [MyMedia Help Page - https://mymedia.library.utoronto.ca/cgi-bin/WebObjects/MyMedia.woa/2/wa/help#uploading](https://mymedia.library.utoronto.ca/cgi-bin/WebObjects/MyMedia.woa/2/wa/help#uploading) for details.
+Please see the [MyMedia Help Page](https://mymedia.library.utoronto.ca/cgi-bin/WebObjects/MyMedia.woa/2/wa/help#uploading) for details.

 {% include image.html file="video_assignments/upload_button.png" alt="MyMedia Upload Button" caption="The MyMedia Upload Button at mymedia.library.utoronto.ca" %}